andrewmacquarrie/UnityProjectionMapping/README.md

 *Tips*: If you get exceptions (and the object disappears in the game view) after 7 points have been defined, something has gone wrong with the calibration.
 The calibration process is very sensitive to errors, and sometimes just fails.
 Try defining the points again, being very careful to avoid errors.
 If you’ve tried it a few times with no luck, it’s likely your virtual model does not accurately reflect the physical model.
 Try measuring it up again and ensure all the dimensions are correct.

+### Saving and loading calibrations

+It can be time consuming to specify the correspondences needed to calibrate a projector.
+It is possible to save correspondences so you don't need to do it every time you restart the applications.

+To use the points recorder, create a new empty game object and add the PointsRecordReplay.cs script to it.
+In the Inspector tab, drag your CorrespondenceAcquisition object (whatever game object you attached the CorrespondenceAcquisition.cs script to) onto the "Points Holder" field.

+While the game is running, you can press "R" to record/save your points, and "P" to play/load your points.
+When playing in the editor, you can choose a different file name to store your points.
+In standalone mode, the file name "recording.xml" is used.